-Recently, I prepared an Estimate at Completion (EAC) for one of Streamline’s clients for a Firm Fixed Price (FFP) contract.
-This is a service we recommend and provide to companies to project and see whether they are on-target, under-performing, or over-performing financially.
+Recently, we prepared an Estimate at Completion (EAC) for one of Streamline’s clients for a Firm Fixed Price (FFP) contract.
+This is a service we recommend and provide to companies to project and see whether they are performing on-target, under-performing, or over-performing financially.
 For those who are new to Government Contracts or are not involved on the financial side, generally more profit is calculated into the price when bidding on an FFP contract because there is more risk.
 More risk can lead to greater reward if it is managed well.
-Conversely, if an FFP contract is not managed well, it can lead to a bigger loss.
+Conversely, a FFP contract that is not managed well can lead to a bigger loss.
 EACs should be completed either semi-annually or quarterly depending on the size of the contract.
 The more that is at stake, the more frequently an EAC should be performed.
-Below are some suggestions to consider when bidding, reviewing, and executing an FFP contract.
+Below are some suggestions to consider when bidding, reviewing, and executing a FFP contract.

 Number of Man-Hours Bid

-For full-time employees, be aware of how many man-hours are proposed versus possible man hours that can be worked.
-Sometimes the Government stipulates how many man-hours should be calculated into the proposed; and at other times man-hours are reduced to be price competitive.
-If fewer man-hours are proposal, have a plan for the extra time.
+Be aware of how many man-hours are proposed versus possible man hours that can be worked.
+Sometimes the Government stipulates how many man-hours should be calculated into the proposal; and at other times man-hours are reduced by the Government Contractor to be competitive.
+If fewer man-hours are proposed, have a plan for the extra time.
 Can employees help on proposals or other projects?
-Perhaps, it is not possible to have employees take extended leave; however, it may be feasible to have an employee take one day “off” every two weeks to work on other assignments.
+Perhaps, it is not possible to have employees take extended leave from the contract; however, it may be feasible to have an employee take one day “off” once every two weeks to work on other assignments.
 Find out if/when employees are going to take vacation.
 If employees are going to be required to use their vacation during a certain time period, check with the HR Department or a HR Consultant to ensure this does not violate any labor laws and is in compliance with the company handbook and policies.

 Have there been any new hires?
-Depending on whether an employee with the necessary skill-set is relatively easy or difficult to find, this could affect the profit positively or negatively.
-Does the company have to pay for the new employee to attend training?
-If so, is this on the company’s dime?
-Does there need to be overlap with the former employee and the new employee?
+Depending on whether an employee with the required skill-set and/or certifications is relatively easy or difficult to find, this could affect the profit positively or negatively.
+Does the company have to pay for the new employee to attend training for the contract?
+If so, is this on the company’s dime or is this an Other Direct Cost (ODC) expense charged to the Government?
+If an employee resigns and there is a transition, does there need to be overlap with the former employee and the new employee?
 This would be an additional cost that most likely could not be foreseen, but the impact should be measured.

 Additional Costs (not included in bid)